Disney World Resorts Walt Disney World

 The Riviera Resort has two pools and a splash area.
 All are beautiful and wonderfully fit into the overall theme of the hotel.
 Plus they are all incredibly close to Bar Riva and Primo Piatto.

 • Beau Soleil: This is the quieter pool area.
 There are no slides or other features that entice children.
 This is definitely aimed at adults.
-It is more larger then other resort’s quiet areas.
 I spent the majority of my pool time there and really loved it.
 There were plenty of lounge chairs.
 It was incredibly peaceful.
 (This does change when people bring their kids to this pool.)

 • Riviera Pool: This is the main attraction.
 A beautiful, large pool with exciting water slide and plenty of loungers.
 Your kids (and your inner kid) will love it!
 The pool is large enough that people can spread out.
 There is a zero entry zone as well.

 • General outdoor seating: When it isn’t raining or sweltering hot, there are so many places to enjoy resting outside at the resort.
-There are several tables/chairs that overlook the lake.
+Several tables/chairs overlook the lake.
 There are swings along the yard game area.
-Plenty of benches to rest in.
+Plenty of benches to relax in.
 Just a whole lot of options to enjoy!

 Complete review of Disney's Riviera Resort.